-After a long, socially distanced winter, you told yourself this would be the summer you’d hit all the hot spots, day drink on a rooftop, maybe have a picnic by the lake.
+After a long, cold winter, you told yourself this would be the summer you’d hit all the hot spots, day drink on a rooftop, maybe have a picnic by the lake.
 But 10 Saturdays later, all you’ve accomplished is going to a coworker’s wedding, binge watching Fboy Island, and one regrettable bottomless brunch back in May.

 Luckily, there are still plenty of warm days ahead.
 To help you maximize the time that’s left, we curated some spots you should put at the top of your list to cram in as much summery fun as humanly possible.
 And if you’re an overachiever check out our Summer Guide for even more stuff to do and eat.

-Hang Out By The Lake Before It’s Covered In Snow
+Hang Out by the Lake Before It’s Covered in Snow

 All the best lakefront places are still open, which means it’s still possible to stare at Lake Michigan and pretend it’s an ocean.
 And if you binge watched White Lotus but realized you’re never going to be as privileged as those insufferable people, go to the Shore Club.
 This place on North Avenue Beach has a cabana-style atmosphere with loungy daybeds and some decent Mediterranean food.
 And unlike the resort in White Lotus, you’ll actually have fun.